Copyright (c) Simon Kohaut, Honda Research Institute Europe GmbH, Felix Divo, and contributors

 Args:

-number_of_iterations: The number of iterations to run the improvement for
+number_of_iterations: The number of improvement iterations to run.

-number_of_improvement_points: The number of samples to take at
+number_of_improvement_points: The number of new points to add at each iteration.

-scaler: How much to scale the entropy or standard deviation within the
+scaler: A factor to scale the contribution of entropy or standard deviation

 """